HDaghash/citizens/README.md

 ## Development server

-Make sure to install MetaMask plugin on your web browser to be able to use all features
+Make sure to install MetaMask plugin on your web browser & connect to ropsten test network to be able to use all features

 1- Install NodeJs & Npm.